 - Avoid sitting for long periods – while everyone knows that pregnancy increases the risk of having hemorrhoids, sitting for a long time (like long distance truck drivers) can increase hemorrhoids, too.
 Get up and walk around frequently if your job requires a lot of sitting.

-- Ointments, creams, and suppositories – these can help in several ways.
+- Use ointments, creams and suppositories – these can help in several ways.
 Most of them contain emollients – medications to soften and soothe the skin.
 Some contain hydrocortisone.
 This topical steroid reduces inflammation.
 Other products contain anesthetics such as 5% lidocaine.
 Be careful not to confuse hemorrhoidal suppositories with laxative suppositories.
 For example, while glycerin is good to soften your hands, a glycerin suppository is a laxative and will not help hemorrhoids.
 Don't use these products for more than 10 days unless under the instructions of a doctor.
 They can make the situation worse with prolonged use.

 In the meantime, if you have more questions or feel your condition is urgent, contact your Temple physician or healthcare provider.